carte731/sweng452w-fp/README.md

 ## GCS Controls

 ### RC Controls and Execution Mode
-Here is a break-down of main panel:
+Here is a break-down of main panel of the GCS:

 #### Controls
 - **UP**: Moves the RC car forwards.